richarrd92/hobbymatch/backend/docs/logger.md

 ### Module-Level Logger Instance

 - A global `logger` instance is created by default (`logger = setup_logger()`).
-- This instance can be imported and used throughout the backend for consistent logging.
+- This instance can be imported and used throughout the application for consistent logging.

 ### Direct Script Execution